Credential:

 Hand Tools/Power Tools

-The introductory trade calculations course focuses on basic arithmetic, basic algebra, and geometry using practical workplace examples.
-This course is designed to prepare the trainee for practical applications and subsequent learning in the Welding/Metal Fabrication and Machining fields.
+This introductory trade calculations and measurement course focuses on basic arithmetic, basic algebra, and geometry using practical workplace examples.
+This course is designed to prepare trainees for practical applications and subsequent learning in the skilled trades.

 Employment Preparation

 These classes are designed to prepare trainees for moving successfully into the workplace.
-Classes will focus on completing Worker Health and Safety Awareness in 4 Steps, resume writing and building interview skills.
+Classes will focus on completing Worker Health and Safety Awareness in 4 Steps, understanding safe work practices, roles and responsibilities in the workplace, resume writing and building interview skills.

 Healthy & Safety Training

-This course covers safe material handling operations, Industrial Safety Acts and potential workplace hazards in accordance with government safety regulations, manufacturers' recommendations and approved industry standards.
+This training covers safe material handling operations, Industrial Safety Acts and potential workplace hazards in accordance with government safety regulations, manufacturers' recommendations and approved industry standards.

-Certification training such as Workplace First Aid + CPR, and WHMIS awareness training will be done at strategic points in the program and prior to work placement.
+Certification training such as Emergency First Aid + CPR-C & AED, and Working at Heights , as well as OHSA, WHMIS, Lockout/Tagout, Confined Space awareness training will be done at strategic points in the program and prior to work placement.

-Trainees must complete a 320 hour work placement in a related field.
+Trainees must complete an 8-week / 240 hour minimum work placement in a related field.
 Trainees will interview for a paid job placement within the local business community with employers receiving a wage subsidy to help offset the work placement wages.
-The goal of this placement is to help trainees transition into an entry level position in the trades (as a welder, metal fabricator or machinist) and provide a stepping stone towards gaining an apprenticeship.
+The goal of this placement is to help trainees transition into an entry level position in the skilled trades and provide a stepping stone towards gaining an apprenticeship.

-TTG's Pre-Apprenticeship Multiple Trades Exposure Program is also delivered through partnerships with The Centre for Employment & Learning, Huron-Perth Catholic District School Board and Avon Maitland District School Board.
+TTG's Pre-Apprenticeship Multiple Trades Exposure Program is also delivered through partnerships with Community Employment Choices (Strathroy), Agilec, the Municipality of Strathroy-Caradoc, Thames Valley District School Board, London Catholic District School Board, Huron-Perth Catholic District School Board, and Avon Maitland District School Board.

 Did you see these?